 Some jobs are not advertised in traditional forms at all.
-More than half of Canada jobs filled are not advertised and are filled through referrals, or obtained using a direct approach by job seekers through networking.
-We refer to this as the "hidden job market" and it is a very important aspect in the job search process.
+More than half of Canada's jobs filled are not advertised and are filled through referrals, or obtained using a direct approach by job seekers through networking.
+We refer to this as the "hidden job market" and it is a very important aspect of the job search process.

-In a Canada job search, quite often, it is not what you know but whom you know
+In a Canadian job search, quite often, it is not what you know but whom you know

 Employment agencies are present in major cities and are also available on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these companies directly.